DavidsonRCan2/credit-risk-classification/Credit_Risk/report.md

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
+* Machine Learning Model 1:  LogisticRegression
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+  * Accuracy Score:  0.992
+  * Precision Score:  0:  1.00, 1:  0.87
+  * Recall Score:  0:  1.00, 1:  0.89

-* Machine Learning Model 2:
+* Machine Learning Model 2:  LogisticRegression w/ resampled data
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+  * Accuracy Score:  0.995
+  * Precision Score:  0:  1.00, 1:  0.87
+  * Recall Score:  0:  1.00, 1:  1.00
 ## Summary

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
 * Which one seems to perform best?
 How do you know it performs best?
+It seems that the second model performed better because it has a higher accuracy score.
 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+However, the data is very imbalanced and tends to lean more toward healthy '0' loans.
+So the model and predictions will follow suite and unfortunately grant more people loans than what the actual data would support.
+The lender may then not receive repayment on some of those loans that were probably a 1 but the model predicted as 0.

 If you do not recommend any of the models, please justify your reasoning.
+I would not recommend either of these models to make these predictions.
+I would gather more data and strive for a more balanced data set and rerun the models.